-The Sub-Fund is actively managed and no benchmark has been chosen to measure its attainment of the E/S characteristics promoted.
+The Sub-Fund is actively managed, and no benchmark has been chosen to measure its attainment of the environmental and social characteristics promoted.

 - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - 1.
-Greenhouse gas emissions - 2.
-Share of investments in companies active in the fossil fuel sector - 3.
-Share of investments in investee companies involved in the manufacture or selling of controversial weapons - 4.
-Share of investments in investee companies involved in violations of the UN Global Compact principles or OECD Guidelines for Multinational Enterprises - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+Share of investments that contributes to the SDG - 2.
+Share of investments in green, social, sustainable or sustainability-linked bonds - 3.
+Share of investments involved in controversial weapons (0% involvement threshold) - 4.
+Share of investments in gambling, military equipment, pornography, tobacco (5% production revenue threshold) - 5.
+Share of investments in fossil fuel (5% extraction revenue threshold) - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?